freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 To print a document, a :doc:`compatible printer <../admin/reference/hardware>`  must be plugged into the computer's USB port.

-1. Click the submission's **Print** option and wait for ``sd-printers`` VM to start.
+1. Click the files's **Print** option and wait for ``sd-printers`` VM to start.
 2. You will prompted to plug in your printer.
 3. A Print Document dialog will appear, from which you can configure different print options before printing the document.

 Exporting to an Export USB
 --------------------------

-Currently, a LUKS- or VeraCrypt-encrypted USB drive is required for exporting submissions.
+Currently, a LUKS- or VeraCrypt-encrypted USB drive is required for exporting submitted files.

 1. Insert the USB drive and wait for the ``sd-devices`` VM to start.
 2. If your drive is using VeraCrypt, you will need to unlock it manually: